Website & blogs © Louis Kraft 2013-2020

 During my early years I attended at least eight elementary schools, and perhaps more (the only two grades wherein I spent two years in the same school were the fifth and sixth grades).
 Sometime, probably in the fifth grade, I saw my first Errol Flynn film.

 I believe that this is the 1948 German one-sheet for Flynn’s 1940 film The Sea Hawk.
+I had originally liked this poster, but my view has changed over the years.

 It was the 1940 Warner Bros. production of The Sea Hawk.
 I had already become a gunslinger (actually this had begun in Yonkers).
 There’s film of this, but my sister took it after our father died.
 After she died her husband dumped truckloads of stuff in my backyard but the old films from the New York years were not included.
 I guess that they hit the trashcan as he decided to start his life over and jettison his past.
 By now I was good with my cap guns.
 The pirate Flynn added swords to my repertoire (The Sea Hawk would add much more to my life, but that would be decades in the future).